dostavro/omf_sfa/lib/omf-sfa/am/am-rest/REST_API.md

   * GET: List Chasis Manager Cards
       * `Parameters`
           * uuid: filter the results based on the universal unique id of the cmc
-          * names: filter the results based on the universal unique id of the cmc
+          * name: filter the results based on the name of the cmc
           * if no parameters are provided all CMCs are listed
   * POST: Create a resource of type CMC
       * `Body`: Description of the CMC to be created in json format